ben-ng/cranium/README.md

 #### train.opts.stepLength

 Default `0.01`.
 The learning rate.
-Passed to the SVM.
+If a float, will be held constant.
+If a function, should have the signature `function stepLength (epoch) {}` where `epoch` is an integer, the current epoch.
+It should return a float, which will be used as the step length for that epoch.
+You can use this to decay the step length as time goes on.

 #### train.opts.eachEpoch